Cathay Pacific is now the proud owner of its first Airbus A350, which comes complete with newly-designed seats fitted from tip to tail.

 (That's the same layout as on Cathay's Boeing 777-300ERs, but a little tighter in the middle compared to the 2-3-2 of the Airbus A330s.)

-There's also tipped to be a little more legroom due to a slightly greater distance between each row of seats.
+There's also two inches of extra legroom compared to Cathay's Boeing 777 jets due to a slightly greater distance between each row of seats.

 Follow Australian Business Traveller on Twitter: we're @AusBT

 David Flynn is the editor of Australian Business Traveller and a bit of a travel tragic with a weakness for good coffee, shopping and lychee martinis.